 - Due to having flat feet

 It is common for a child with an Achilles tendon tear to hear a pop when the injury happens.
 A partial tear may cause mild or no symptoms.
 A full tear causes pain and sudden loss of strength and movement.
-Pain in the heel, stiffness, swelling, weakness and difficulty walking are very common after an Achilles tendon ruptures.
+Pain in the heel, stiffness, swelling, weakness and difficulty walking are very common after a rupture.

 Appointments for Achilles tendon injuries begin with a history and physical exam.
 Our doctors need to learn how an injury happened before deciding on a care plan.

 Radiology and rehabilitation are important for Achilles tendon injury care.
 At Shriners Children’s we offer both, allowing convenient back-to-back appointments for our patients.
-X-rays or other imaging may be taken to help decide the best treatment for the Achilles tendon injury.
+X-rays or other imaging may be taken to help decide the best treatment for an injury.

 Treatment for your child’s Achilles tendon injury will depend on the injury.
 Treatment options will be discussed at your appointment.
 Early treatment works best and can help prevent more injury.